 In the girl's division there are a variety of sticks to choose from.
 See a retailer that specializes in Lacrosse to get help choosing the right stick.
 Girl's use a stick that is the appropriate length for them (there is no short stick/long stick).
 Sticks will be measured to each girl and coaches might recommend that parents take a hacksaw and shorten the length depending on the size of the girl.

 A: Boys lacrosse is a contact sport.
 Girl’s lacrosse is not a contact sport.
 Boys in 10U and below play with minimal physical contact.
 The focus is on developing their lacrosse skills.
 From 12U and older physical contact is allowed and is taught by coaches appropriately.

 Q: Who provides the uniforms?

 A: Uniforms will be purchased by families through a 3rd Party vendor.
 More information will be provided soon.

 Q: How do I improve my skills?

 A: Practice, practice, practice!
 The Folsom Lacrosse Association focuses on teaching skills and skills development during the practices held during the season.
 Additionally there are a number of camps and clinics available in the area (see our web-site links for more details).
 Between practice, “having a catch” with a friend or getting out and doing some “wall-ball” will hone your throwing and stick skills which are the most important aspect of beginning lacrosse.
 We also have a good deal of “web-based” knowledge resources linked to this site, and we invite you to surf around for some great tips, tools and help building your player skills.

 Q: Where can I buy equipment?

 A: Check out the links on our site.
-There are two local vendors, Lacrosse Fanatic and Sports Authority, and many vendors are on-line.
+There is local vendors, Lacrosse Fanatic and many vendors are on-line.
 You can also check out the Equipment Exchange here on our website for used equipment.